 DAT stands for Dental Admission Test.
 It is a computer based standardized exam that is essential for obtaining admission into a dental college in America.
 The test is conducted by the American Dental Association (ADA) at Prometric Test Centers.
 ADA, established in 1959, has over 156,000 dentist members, 53 state-territorial and 545 local dental societies.
 It is a professional association of dentists that carries out programs in advocacy, research and education.

-Studies conducted by ADA show that a combination of college performance record along with DAT results is a good predictor of dental college performance.
-DAT is, thus, a reliable test that colleges depend upon heavily for admission purposes.
+Studies conducted by ADA show that a combination of college performance record along with the results is a good predictor of dental college performance.
+The test is, thus, a reliable test that colleges depend upon heavily for admission purposes.
 Besides, it is conducted by the oldest and largest national dental association in the world, the ADA.

 There are four tests comprising DAT.
 In all there are 280 testing items and all are of multiple-choice type.

 - Survey of Natural Sciences: This test consists of 100 items including 40 on Biology, 30 on General Chemistry and 30 on Organic Chemistry.
 The test has to be completed in 90 minutes.